April 6th, 2021 · 4 min read

 - Employee performance.
 Help to cultivate high-performance employees by giving them goals to work towards and continued methods to improve even more.
 Having a plan in place also encourages them to grow and advance by showing that their hard work will be acknowledged and rewarded.

 - Retention.
 Improve retention and job satisfaction by giving your employees the support they need to be their best at your company.

 - Aligned goals.
 An employee development plan allows your organization to plan for the future by setting specific and actionable personnel goals that align with your long-term business objectives.

-How to create an employee development plan that’s fit to advance your workforce
+How to create an effective employee development plan

 - If you already have a plan in place, have you asked for employee feedback?
 What is the general sentiment surrounding your existing efforts?

 - How do you train an employee to fit a need which is currently not being met?

 - What new roles can/should you create, and how do you fill those roles?

 - Does the training you currently provide lead to results that align with company goals?

 - What do your exit interviews look like, and what do they tell you about the talent left in the company?